Amtrak’s Southwest Chief to see reduction in routes

 “We regret the impact of these planned changes on our customers, employees, and communities across the nation and we hope to restore some or all of this service back to daily in 2021,” Stephen J. Gardner, Amtrak Senior Executive Vice President and Chief of Operating and Commercial Officer said.

-Ridership is down by more than 80 percent according to a company report, so cuts were made across the board.
+Ridership is down by more than 80% according to a company report, so cuts were made across the board.

 “I want to make certain that in responding to the financial challenges during the COVID-19 pandemic this situation is not used as a reason by Amtrak to terminate or permanently alter service along long-distance passenger routes, including the Southwest Chief,” Moran said.